-No. Criterion Assessment guideline and interpretation Level/ OC open field open field PC otec ted points SB SS SB SS GR 2.3 A B Allowed plant protection products and biocides Legal conditions The use of plant protection products and biocides is in conformity with the national authorisation and restricted to the period of grace for use.
+No. Criterion Assessment guideline and interpretation Level/ C)C D PC h a d points SB SS SB SS GR 2.3 A B Allowed plant protection products and biocides Legal conditions The use of plant protection products and biocides is in conformity with the national authorisation and restricted to the period of grace for use.
 Active substances with additional conditions Additional conditions apply for application of a number of active substances: List I: Active substances for which it has been established that a less environmentally harmful alternative is legally permitted, may not be used under On the way to PlanetProof; see list I in Annex 2.
 List II: Active substances for which it has been identified that an environmentally friendlier alternative is not legally permitted, may be used.
-For the application of a list II active substance a malus point per application is given; see list I in Annex 2c.
+For the application of a list II active substance a malus point per application is given; see list II in Annex 2c.
 Other: All legally permitted active substances not included in list I or list II are automatically permitted without the allocation of malus points.
 When plant protection products and biocides are applied, check that the legal requirements and additional conditions are met.
 The correct use of plant protection products and biocides is assessed on the basis of an administrative inspection of the crop protection records, a physical inspection of the products present in the product cabinet and-based on the analysis report in case of residue analysis For all active substances that are admitted by the national authorities, including temporary exemptions, the same conditions apply.
-Critical major x x x × x Flower bulbs and bulb flowers The neonicotinoid acetamiprid is not authorised in autumn-planted flower bulbs and the bulb flowers grown from them. С Malus points Malus points must be compensated with bonus points (see criterion 0.0) obtained through optional measures for crop protection, soil quality and biodiversity.
+Critical major x x x x × С the bulb flowers grown from them.
+Malus points Malus points must be compensated with bonus points (see criterion 0.0) obtained through optional measures for crop protection, soil quality and biodiversity.
 Calculation of malus points: Malus points are given per application of an active substance for which list II in Annex 2c indicates that a malus point applies.
 If a plant protection product contains multiple active substances, a malus point is given for each active substance appearing in Annex 2c, list II.
 The malus points per application are calculated proportionally for the treated area as a percentage of the total registration unit (plot, section, growth room, etc.) of the crop.
 The used dose has no impact on the number of malus points.
-To enable the use of LDS (low dose system) for applications of herbicides, a maximum of one malus point per crop is given per herbicide active substance regardless of the number of applications.
+To enable the use of LDS (Low Dose System) for applications of herbicides, a maximum of one malus point per crop is given per herbicide active substance regardless of the number of applications.
 Check the number of malus points and whether sufficient points have been achieved for compensation.
-Major x x x x x
+Major x x x × ×